gjheij/fmriproc/README.md

 ./install -agreeToLicense yes -mode silent -destinationFolder ${dest_folder}
 ```

+For MacOS, double click the extracted `dmg`-file, then double click the Matlab icon.
+This will launch the installer.

-This will take a few minutes.
+The installation will take a few minutes.
 If you have used `sudo`, it will place the output in `/usr/local/MATLAB/MATLAB_Runtime/v93`.
 If you have used `-destinationFolder`, it'll be different.
+For MacOS, the default installation path is `/Applications/MATLAB/MATLAB_Runtime/`.
 Regardless, this path needs to be in the `~/.bash_profile` file as `MCRROOT`.
 The installer will also echo other paths that need to be added to the `~/.bash_profile` file (`LD_LIBRARY_PATH`), but this is not necessary.
 These paths will be added only when MCR is actually called to avoid messing up the environment.